lamnhan066/string_normalizer/README.md

 ## Contribution

-- Run an internal Crawler:
+- Run an internal Crawler (The Crawler is also automatically ran weekly by the github-bot):

   - Fork the project on github.
   - Run `dart run string_normalizer:crawl`.